pyfar/gallery/docs/contribute/general/governance.md

 #### Council Chair

-The council appoints a council chair.
+The Council appoints a council chair.
 The chair's responsibilities are

 - Organizing and preparing Steering Council meetings
 - Ensuring the composition of the Steering Council stays current